devrev/airdrop-shared/docs/attachments-extraction.md

       responseType: 'stream',
       headers: {
         'Accept-Encoding': 'identity',
-        'Authorization': ... // TODO: Authorization if needed },
+        'Authorization': ... // TODO: Authorization if needed.
+Credentials should be read from event["payload"]["connection_data"]["key"]
+      },
     });